poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

     * 2 large war dogs
     * Treasure: medium loot pile
     * **The Missing Heirloom** in a chest
+1. Other rooms, basement
+    * storage and supplies, or empty
 * See also: Maps, thieves hideout first floor and thieves hideout first basement
 <!-- end -->

+\page

+### The Underground Guild
+A shadowy thieves' guild has been causing chaos in the city, and the local authorities are unable to stop them.
+A concerned councilman has put up a sizeable reward for anyone who can infiltrate the guild, gather evidence of their illegal activities, and dismantle the criminal organization.
+:
+* **Type**: Messageboard Quest
+* **Where**: All throughout Deepquetwich; Hideout in woods outside town; In secret basement room of Baron's Mansion

+#### Description
+The Thieves Guild is a real presence in the city.
+However, the Mayor, Town Council, or City Guard knows who runs it or where it is located.
+:
+It turns out that Baron Darklius Ravenwing, Tiefling Baron of Deepquestwich, is the secret head of the Thieve's Guild.
+He has been running the guild from his mansion in the southeast of town.
+:
+A hidden staircase and passage that can be accessed from his study leads to a secret guild meeting room.
+From there, a secret tunnel leads to a smuggler's cove just outside town.
+The cove is accessible from the docks via a drainage tunnel.
+:
+This location has been advantageous for the Guild to be able to smuggle goods and contraband via the docks, to the cove, to the baron.
+Using the Baron's connections to other Cities and Towns, the Guild has been able to launder stolen goods by selling them to other rich nobles, merchants, and dealers of fine things.

+#### Read aloud to players:
+{{descriptive
+An official-looking piece of parchment declares:
+{{quote
+Crime guild must be thwarted!
+An organized crime guild threatens our city.
+Rewards for any information leading to their arrest or the end of their reign.
+Your civic duty is valued.
+Contact Captain Marcus at the city guard headquarters.
+A safer city awaits.
+}}
+}}

+#### Solution
+Many possible "solutions"
+* Uncover the fact that the Baron is the Guildmaster; report to the Town Guard or Mayor.
+    * Reward: 1000gp and town seal; goodwill of the town's leaders and townsfolk which grants advantages in and around town
+        * Advantage on charisma checks in town; reduced prices at merchants, etc
+* Uncover the fact that the Baron is the Guildmaster; join the guild and become thieves
+    * Must convince the Baron they are worthy members; he will send them on a mcguffin quest
+    * Reward: No direct monetary reward; part gains access to Thieves Guild Quests and Guild Merchants.
+        * Guild quests
+        * Can buy/sell contraband to Guild
+        * Reduced prices at merchants who are secret members of the Guild

+#### Locations

+##### Hidden Hideout, Forest East of Town
+A small path obscured by deep foliage will lead party to the hideout.
+DC15 Investigation to find it This small hideout is hidden in deep forest; consists of two small buildings and a small cave.
+A small hill and escarpment hide the cave.
+Foliage, shrubs, and trees around the clearing are especially thick.
+Looking for clues and asking questions will improve the odds of finding the Hideout.

+###### Encounters
+* 3 rogues Level 3
+* 3 war dogs
+* 3 goblins
+* Treasure: 2 small loot piles
+* Treasure: medium loot pile

+##### Baron's Mansion
+Secret room accessed from Baron's study
+Room is reached via hidden stairs and passage into the basement Another entrance is available via a hidden sewer grate outside the town walls;
+    passage through the sewers leads to a locked iron door.
+    This door leads to a passage to the Baron's secret room Sewer also leads to secret smugglers cove near the City docks

+###### Encounters
+1. Sewers
+    * 2 Crocodiles
+    * Treasure: 2 tiny loot piles
+2. Sewers
+    * 1 Otyugh; this creature roams the sewers eating garbage
+    * Treasure: medium loot pile
+3. Sewers
+    * 3 Giant Spiders
+    * Treasure: medium loot pile

+* See also:  Maps
+* **NEED** Map of sewers, Map  of mansion, map of forest hideout; maps at end may be suitable

 \page

 {{wide
 ### Pests in the Cellar